Triangle-Free Equimatchable Graphs: Triangle-Free EFC-Graph Families

-In order to prove the other direction, we suppose that $c(G\backslash C)= 1$, i.e., $G\backslash C$ is connected.
-Remark that, by Theorem \ref{KnnProof}, $G\backslash C$ is isomorphic to $K_{n,n}$ for some positive integer $n$ since $G \backslash C$ is not empty.
-By Corollary \ref{AtLeastTwoFour}, the vertices of each edge in $G\backslash C$ is adjacent to at least two or four consecutive vertices of $C$, where $C$ is a cycle of length five or seven, respectively.
+To prove the other direction, we suppose that $G\backslash C$ is connected; that is, $c(G\backslash C)= 1$.
+By Theorem \ref{KnnProof}, $G\backslash C$ is isomorphic to $K_{n,n}$ for some positive integer $n$.
+By Corollary \ref{AtLeastTwoFour}, the number of vertices in $C$ that are adjacent to the vertices of $G\backslash C$ is at least two or four, where $C$ is a cycle of length five or seven, respectively.
+Besides, all such vertices of $C$ are consecutive in either case of $C$.
 Hence, we observe that the number of vertices of $C$ that are nonadjacent to the vertices of $G\backslash C$ is at most three, and all such vertices are consecutive in either case of $C$.
-This observation enables us to analyze connected triangle-free EFC-graphs remaining connected after the removal of an induced cycle in the following disjoint and complementary cases with respect to the number of such vertices.
+This observation allows us to analyze connected triangle-free EFC-graphs with ${c(G\backslash C)= 1}$ in the disjoint and complementary cases specified in Propositions \ref{threeVertices}, \ref{twoVertices}, \ref{oneVertex}, \ref{zeroVertex}, and Lemma \ref{noc5c7}.